 An arrangement covering you for over-the-limit transactions is not a get-out-of-jail-free card, and there could be consequences.

 The Credit CARD Act of 2009 provided consumer protections that weren’t available prior to the legislation, including for over-the-limit transactions.
-And the Consumer Financial Protection Bureau has spelled out what requirements are to be met for a card issuer to OK your over-limit transaction and charge you for it.
+And the Consumer Financial Protection Bureau (CFPB) has spelled out what requirements must be met for a card issuer to OK your over-limit transaction and charge you for it.

 The default position is that you cannot go over your credit limit, and a card issuer will have to give you the chance to opt in to go over your credit limit.